-A Software Defect / Bug is a condition in a software product which does not meet a software requirement (as stated in the requirement specifications) or end-user expectations (which may not be specified but are reasonable).
+A Software DEFECT / BUG is a condition in a software product which does not meet a software requirement (as stated in the requirement specifications) or end-user expectation (which may not be specified but is reasonable).
 In other words, a defect is an error in coding or logic that causes a program to malfunction or to produce incorrect/unexpected results.

 - A program that contains a large number of bugs is said to be buggy.

 - Reports detailing bugs in software are known as bug reports.
 (See Defect Report)

 - Applications for tracking bugs are known as bug tracking tools.

 - The process of finding the cause of bugs is known as debugging.

 - The process of intentionally injecting bugs in a software program, to estimate test coverage by monitoring the detection of those bugs, is known as bebugging.